 I’m sure you already read through the tons of blog posts, infographics, and ebooks.
-Here you will read how we approach SAAS content marketing process.
+In our SAAS guide you will read how we approach SAAS content marketing process.

 Let’s start fast from the very beginning: Why online businesses should pay attention to content marketing.
 Or is it just another fluffy buzzword?

 - While content marketing costs 62% less than outbound marketing, it generates more than three times as many leads